 - A tax summary: an unofficial document produced by Uber and provided to every driver/deliverer.
 This tax summary will have a breakdown of your annual earnings and business-related expenses that may be deductible.

 - 1099-K: An official IRS tax document that includes all on-trip gross earnings.
 Only drivers who made more than $20,000 in passenger/delivery payments and provided at least 200 rides/deliveries will receive a 1099-K.

-- 1099-MISC: An official IRS tax document that shows a breakdown of promotion, referral and other payments for the year.
-Only drivers/deliverers who received more than $600 or more of these payments will receive a 1099-MISC.
+- 1099-MISC: This tax document provides a summary of other income such as prizes, legal settlements, etc. Only drivers who received $600 or more of such payments will receive a 1099-MISC.

 Similar to last year, all Uber drivers will receive a tax summary.
 The information shown on the Uber Tax Summary is your number of completed trips along with your total online miles (not hours).
 It also breaks down your gross earnings plus your total additional earnings (including in-app tips); your expenses, fees and taxes (that Uber tracks — not including your personal expenses such as gas, maintenance, etc.); and your net payout which would be the amount that was deposited into your bank account each week (or through cashing out) throughout the year.

-Now where it gets confusing is with the 1099-K, since Uber reports gross fares including all of their fees/tolls/etc. All you need to do though is combine the number on your 1099-K and/or 1099-Misc, and that is the total that will go down as your income on your Schedule C.
+Where it gets confusing is with the 1099-K, since Uber reports gross fares including all of their fees/tolls/etc. All you need to do though is combine the number on your 1099-K and/or 1099-NEC, and that is the total that will go down as your income on your Schedule C.

 If you earned less than that, you still need to report your earnings as outlined on your tax summary, but you will not be getting an official tax document from Uber or Lyft.
 If you drove very infrequently, you may need to hunt on the app for your tax summary instead of receiving an email with the information.